-Dr Rashed Karim received his BSc from the University of Toronto and his MSc with Distinction from Queen Mary, University of London.
-He obtained a PhD in medical image analysis from the Department of Computing at Imperial College London.
+He obtained a PhD in image analysis from the Department of Computing at Imperial College London.
 He is an Honorary Lecturer at Imperial College London.

 His major works include visualising atrial fibrosis in MRI datasets, algorithm evaluation for left atrial wall thickness and measuring myocardial infarction.
-He has also proposed methods for creating 2D maps of the heart from CMR images.
+He has also proposed 2D maps of the heart by reducing its 3D geometric dimensions into 2D for harmonising its different shape variations.

 et al., The Effect of Contact Force in Atrial Radiofrequency Ablation : Electroanatomical, Cardiovascular Magnetic Resonance, and Histological Assessment in a Chronic Porcine Model, Jacc: Clinical Electrophysiology